brynfrayne/Bryn-Frayne-IS24-full-stack-competition-req97073/README.md

 ## Sample Data

-I used a random generator to create a JSON object of 40 products with the required information.
+I used a random generator to create a JSON array of 40 products with the required information.

 ## Contact